 You do tend to see reviews talking about the cans being finicky, be sure to carefully follow the instructions for use, as it differs slightly from solvent-based paints.

-If you are sensitive to chemicals or you are painting something for a baby, child, or animal, I would prefer to go with a water-based formula.
+If you are sensitive to chemicals or you are painting something for a baby, child, or animal, a water-based formula is the best option.

 You still need to wear proper PPE when spraying them, be sure to follow their directions.